Allegheny Mountain dusky salamander

-The Allegheny Mountain dusky salamander (Desmognathus ochrophaeus) is a species in the Plethodontidae (lungless salamander) family.
+The Allegheny Mountain dusky salamander (Desmognathus ochrophaeus) is a species in the Plethodontidae (lungless salamander) family native to eastern North America.

-It is found in the eastern United States, in the Niagara Glen Nature Reserve adjacent to the lower Niagara River in southern Ontario, and in southern Quebec, Canada.
+Distribution and habitat

+It is found in the eastern United States, as well as in the Niagara Glen Nature Reserve adjacent to the lower Niagara River in southern Ontario, and a single disjunct population in southern Quebec, Canada.
 Its natural habitats are temperate forests, rivers, intermittent rivers, freshwater springs, and rocky areas.

 Description

 Desmognathus ochrophaeus is a medium-sized salamander that can grow to about 10 cm in length.
 Adults are brownish and can have a widely variable coloration pattern.
 Usually, it has a light stripe down the back, with a row of dark spots on the centre and flanked by dark pigments.
 As in all members of the genus, the hind legs are larger and stouter than the front legs.
 This species belongs to the "lungless salamander" family (Plethodontidae), whose adults must keep their skin moist to breathe.
 It is a somewhat terrestrial salamander that can be found under stones, logs, and bark near springs, streams, and other areas where the ground is saturated with water.